msedalatzadeh/Optimal-estimation-of-PDEs-using-deep-learning/README.tex.md

-# Optimal Estimation using Neural Networks
+# Optimal Estimation of PDEs using Neural Networks and Shape Optimization
 Consider a one-dimensional steal bar over the interval $[0,\ell]$.
 Let $u(x,t)$ be the temperature of the bar at location $x\in [0,1]$ and time $t$.
 The changes in the temperature is governed by the equation: